-My next frame will be a wooden frame, and that is what I would recommend to you.
+My next frame will be wooden, and that is what I would recommend to you.

 Given the metal border around the naked display of about 0.8 inches (2 cm), it wasn’t easy to find the right frame model right away.
 So, if you have a framing shop nearby (unfortunately quite rare these days), I would encourage you to take your LCD panel and try various frames.
 Or you go to a DIY store and try out the available frame panels.

 The frame itself had a depth of 1.2 inches (3 cm).
-Not enough to house the screen, cables, and the Raspberry Pi but a small distance from the wall is absolutely acceptable.
-The entire depth would be 2 inches (5 cm) which still looks nice.
+Not enough to house the screen, cables, and the Raspberry Pi, but a small distance from the wall is acceptable.
+The entire depth would be 2 inches (5 cm), which still looks nice.

 Make sure that your frame construction is solidly built as it needs to house the screen and the Raspberry Pi reliably.
 You don’t want your frame coming off the wall.